top of page

 Large storage tanks that hold volatile liquids are often required to use both an outer roof and an inner roof.
 The fixed outer roof protects the inner roof from weathering and corrosion, while the internal floating roof (IFR) keeps the liquid safe and vapor sealed inside.
 IFRs are designed to cover the entire surface of the stored liquid and move with the liquid level changes.
 Carbon steel floating roofs can be coated to reduce corrosion, and aluminum IFRs are installed without any coating.

-Internal floating roofs prevent evaporation of the stored product, improving air quality and reducing the likelyhood of combustion.
+Internal floating roofs prevent evaporation of the stored product, improve air quality, and reduce the likelihood of combustion.

 There are several types of internal floating roofs (IFRs) used in industrial storage tanks: